---

 "@type": "Answer",

-"text": "**Content sections between 120 and 180 words receive 70% more ChatGPT citations than shorter or fragmented sections.** Additionally, long-form content exceeding 2,000 words is cited 3x more frequently than short posts."
+"text": "**Sections of 120\u2013180 words between headings receive 70% more ChatGPT citations than shorter or fragmented sections.** Additionally, long-form content exceeding 2,000 words is cited three times more often than shorter posts.
+This structure provides enough context for the model to extract a complete thought without being overwhelmed by excessive text."

 }